Zimbra/zm-load-testing/tests/README.md

 jmeter -q env.prop -q load.prop -t test.jmx
 ```

+For more details and example of running fixed tests see generic [README.md](fixed/README.md).

 * generic

-The generic tests can be run against different environments, with different loads and using a profile can performe different sequences of protocol requests.
+The generic tests can be run against different environments, with different loads, and using a profile can performe different sequences of protocol commands.

 A typical execution of a generic test is of the form: